Benny Hinn

-Toufik Benedictus "Benny" Hinn (born 3 December 1952) is an Israeli-born American-Canadian televangelist, best known for his regular "Miracle Crusades"—revival meeting or faith healing summits that are usually held in stadiums in major cities, which are later broadcast worldwide on his television program, This Is Your Day.
+Toufik Benedictus "Benny" Hinn (born 3 December 1952) is an Israeli-born American-Canadian televangelist associated with charismatic Christianity.
+He is known for his regular "Miracle Crusades," which are faith-healing events held in large venues and broadcast internationally through his television ministry.

-Biography
+Hinn's ministry has been criticized over its faith healing claims and financial practices.
+His ministry was among six televangelist organizations examined by the United States Senate Committee on Finance beginning in 2007.

+Early life and Canada

-Hinn was born in Jaffa, in 1952, in the then-newly established state of Israel to parents born in Palestine who had Greek, Palestinian, and Armenian heritage.
+Hinn was born in Jaffa in 1952 to parents born in Palestine who had Greek, Palestinian, and Armenian ancestry.
 He was raised within the Eastern Orthodox tradition and baptized by the patriarch of Jerusalem.

-Soon after the 1967 Arab–Israeli War ("The Six-Day War"), Hinn's family emigrated to Toronto, Ontario, Canada, in 1968 where he attended Georges Vanier Secondary School.
-He did not graduate.
-In his books, Hinn states falsely that his father was the mayor of Jaffa at the time of his birth and that he was socially isolated as a child and had a stutter, and he was a first-class student.
+His family emigrated to Toronto, Canada in 1968, where he attended Georges Vanier Secondary School but did not graduate.
+In his books, Hinn states falsely that his father was the mayor of Jaffa at the time of his birth and that he had a stutter as a child.
 In 1972, he claimed to become a born-again Christian.

-Hinn has written that on 21 December 1973, he traveled by charter bus from Toronto to Pittsburgh to attend a "miracle service" conducted by evangelist Kathryn Kuhlman.
-Although he never met her personally, he often attended her "healing services" and has often cited her as an influence in his life.
+In December 1973, Hinn traveled Pittsburgh to attend a "miracle service" conducted by evangelist Kathryn Kuhlman.
+Although he did not meet Kuhlman personally, he often attended her "healing services" and has often cited her as an influence in his life.
 In 1974, he was invited to speak about his spiritual experience at Trinity Pentecostal Church in Oshawa and claimed to have been cured of his stuttering.